docsteveharris/collab-norad/readme.md

 # Analysis and data management approach

-Ordered list of steps
+Ordered list of steps (as per an imaginary make file)

+Data input and cleaning

 - manually convert dates in excel to dd-mm-ccyy
 - save datasheet as tab separated since there are , and ; in the text
 - load.R - just load appropriate file
 - clean.R (which calls load.R); produces cleaned.Rdata

+Data inspection

+- table1_all.R
--
+- table1_byHospital.R

 # Issues